dandailey/advent_of_code/2021/README.md

-Create a folder with an alphanumeric name.
-In that folder, add a file called `solver.rb` which defines the following:
+Each solution folder has a `main.rb` that can be ran from the command line to actually run the solution.
+It expects to find a file called `solver.rb` to exist which defines the following:

 ```
 class Solver